Anjali9293/README-Generator/README.md

 ## Usage

-Click the link below to watch the video on how to use the application:
+Review the video below on how to the application works:

 ![Video demo](/Develop/Assets/Video-presentation/readme.gif)